diegodduartebb/Colombia-Grid/README.md

 # Colombia Grid
-This is R code to graph Colombia as a grid of municipalities.
+This is an R code to graph Colombia as a grid of municipalities.

 Examples: